-Your clientele is the most valuable resource available to you during a restaurant renovation.
-Before you even consider contacting a contractor, gather some information from your client base.
 An easy way to begin this process is to do an audit of your social media accounts.
-See what the people are saying!
+See what the people are saying.
 Keep an eye out for negative comments regarding the atmosphere in particular.
 If your customers are complaining about the dim lighting or they hate the way the walls are painted, make a note and mention that to your contractor in your initial meeting.

-There are other ways you can learn about your customers thoughts.
+There are other ways you can learn from your customers.
 To obtain a number of opinions, try requesting some feedback through comment cards, suggestion boxes, email campaigns, and even conversations around the restaurant during regular business hours.

 See how people are interacting with the space.
 Is anyone having difficulty getting around?
 Does anyone look generally displeased?
-Engage with your customers to see what they would like to see in your restaurant renovation, if anything.
+Engage with your customers to see what they would like to see in a renovation, if anything.

-Once you've gathered this information, you can begin creating a comprehensive plan for your renovations.
+Once you've gathered this intel, you can begin creating a comprehensive plan for your renovation.
 Of course, a contractor will help bring these ideas to fruition and make suggestions for your space, but it's a good idea to go into the renovation with a sense of direction.

 Consider Your Layout